Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 The remarkable thing is that Lincoln, for the slaves, and Churchill, for the Empire, believed that people of all colors should enjoy the same rights, and that it was the mission of their country to protect those rights….

-12 Smuts, 509.
-“Kaffir boetie” (Kaffir brother) is an Afrikaans racist slur for a white person who sympathized with the black community.
+37. Smuts, 509.
+“Kaffir boetie” (Kaffir brother) was an Afrikaans racist slur for a white person who sympathized with the black community.
 “Gogga” is Afrikaans for a frightening insect.

 * * *

 38. WSC, Perth, Scotland, 28 May 1948, in Martin Gilbert & Larry Arnn, eds., The Churchill Documents, Vol. 22, Leader of the Opposition, August 1945-September 1951 (Hillsdale College Press, 2019), 647.